brady-lab-rockefeller/conkat_seq/README.md

 ### <a name="hardware"></a> Hardware Dependencies

-ConkatSeq works in the following operating systems:
+Currently ConkatSeq works in the following operating systems:

   -MacOS
   -Unix